Kyle-Law/web_scraper/README.md

 # Web Scraper

-> Ruby Capstone Project of Microverse, which students have to complete a real-world-like project within 72 hours.
+> Ruby Capstone Project of Microverse, which students have to complete a real-world-like project within 72 hours according to [this project specifications](https://www.notion.so/microverse/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8)

 It's a 3-in-1 Web Scraper, which allows users to parse all courses from udacity.com and jobs from indeed.com and remote.io into CSV file.